Research Misconduct Policy and Procedures

 5. Allegations of Research Misconduct occurring more than six years prior to submission of the allegations shall not be reviewed under this Policy unless (a) applicable federal regulations require review of such allegations, or (b) the alleged Research Misconduct was not reasonably discoverable at an earlier time, or (c) the Research Misconduct poses a current threat to the health and safety of employees, patients, or research subjects.

 II.
-Definitions.
+DEFINITIONS.

 A. Complainant means the individual(s) who submits an allegation of Research Misconduct.